Lehigh Valley Haunts

 Easton, PA, home of one of the first public readings of the Declaration of Independence, has its own fair share of history.
 By far, one of the most famous ghosts in Lehigh Valley is Fred, the ghost at the State Theatre Center for the Arts.
 The ghost is of J. Fred Osterstock, who managed the company that owned the theatre from 1936-1965.
 Fred is such an integral part of the State Theatre that the awards ceremony recognizing outstanding achievement in local high school theatre was named “The FREDDY Awards.”

-Not far from the theatre is Stemie’s Place where it is said the ghost of “Johnny the Wop” still haunts the restaurant where he was gunned down in 1928.
+Not far from downtown is Stemie’s Place where it is said the ghost of “Johnny the Wop” still haunts the restaurant where he was gunned down in 1928.

 These are a few of the more corroborated hauntings and paranormal sightings, but as with all things, the truth is out there, and sometimes it is stranger than fiction.